AarushGhadia/Web_Dev/README.md

 # Web_Dev
-Web development practice using Frontend Mentor
+Web Development practice using Frontend Mentor
+I made this project to practice html and css.